 Week 6: (May 21-22) New Jersey Generals vs. Houston Gamblers

 Mike Riley’s Generals clash with Kevin Sumlin’s Gamblers as the second half of the USFL regular season begins.
-Both Riley and Sumlin have Alabama ties, Sumlin was born in Brewton, Alabama, and Riley played at Alabama for the legendary Bear Bryant.
+Both Riley and Sumlin have Alabama ties, Sumlin was born in Brewton, Alabama, and Riley played in Alabama for the legendary Bear Bryant.
 The two veteran coaches meet up in Alabama, leading teams in the USFL.

-Kevin Sumlin has a deeper connection to Generals’ defensive coordinator Chris Dishman, as they were both teammates in college at Purdue.
+Kevin Sumlin has a deeper connection to the Generals’ defensive coordinator Chris Dishman, as they were both teammates in college at Purdue.
 In Week six, it will be Dishman’s defense going up against Sumlin’s wide-open offensive attack in Week 6.

 Week 7: (May 28-29) New Jersey Generals vs. Tampa Bay Bandits

 Tampa is the final non-divisional regular-season opponent on New Jersey’s schedule.
 Bandits head coach Todd Haley and Mike Riley have never crossed paths before, and this will be their first time coaching against each other on any level.